fleaflet/flutter_map/README.md

 }
 ```

-Make sure PanBoundaries are within offline map boundary to stop missing asset errors.<br>
+Make sure PanBoundaries are within offline map boundary to stop missing asset errors.

-See the `flutter_map_example/` folder for a working example.
+See the example folder for a working example.

 Note that there is also `FileTileProvider()`, which you can use to load tiles from the filesystem.